Building Christians Up From The Foundation & Unto Perfection

 Why Is It Important to Know Where Our Bible Came From

-This is a very sensitive subject for many Christians because of the importance of the Bible to our lives.
-We use it as a guide to growing closer to our God, to test our doctrines, and more.
+This is a very sensitive subject for many Christians because of the importance of the Bible in our lives.
+We use it as a guide to grow closer to God, to test our doctrines, and much more.

 2 Timothy 3:15-17